Jason Heyward Preview, Player Props: Dodgers vs. Red Sox

-On Friday, Jason Heyward (.320 slugging percentage in past 10 games, with zero home runs) and the Los Angeles Dodgers play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
-First pitch is at 7:10 PM ET.
+On Sunday, Jason Heyward (.348 slugging percentage in past 10 games, with zero homers) and the Los Angeles Dodgers face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 1:35 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Guardians.
+In his last appearance, he reached base in both of his plate appearances against the Red Sox.

 Jason Heyward Game Info & Props vs. the Red Sox